jhallDevelop/AF_Docs/README.md

 ## 📖 About The Project

-This repository contains **AF\_Docs** - a simple yet powerful static site generator written in C. Key features include recursive directory processing, GitHub Flavored Markdown support, and an integrated HTTP preview server.
-This project aims to deliver a minimal, dependency-free solution for converting markdown documentation into deployable HTML websites.
+This repository contains **AF\_Docs** - a simple static site generator written in C. This project aims to deliver a minimal, solution for converting markdown documentation into deployable HTML websites.
+The project uses the awesome **MD4C Library** by Martin Mitáš ([mity/md4c](https://github.com/mity/md4c)).

+The project was built for personal websites and project documentation.

 ---